BTCDecoded/blvm-node/docs/RBF_CONFIGURATION.md

 ## Overview

-bllvm-node supports configurable RBF (Replace-By-Fee) modes to accommodate different use cases.
+Supports configurable RBF (Replace-By-Fee) modes to accommodate different use cases.
 RBF allows transactions to be replaced by new transactions that spend the same inputs but pay higher fees.

 ## RBF Modes